Turn off, turn on: Simple step can thwart top phone hackers

 “It’s very difficult for an attacker to burrow into that layer in order to gain persistence,” he said.

 That encourages hackers to opt for “in-memory payloads” that are harder to detect and trace back to whoever sent them.
-Such hacks can't survive a reboot, but often don't need to since many people rarely turn their phones off.
+Such hacks can’t survive a reboot but often don’t need to because many people rarely turn off their phones.

 “Adversaries came to the realization they don’t need to persist,” Wardle said.
 “If they could do a one-time pull and exfiltrate all your chat messages and your contact and your passwords, it’s almost game over anyways, right?”

 A robust market currently exists for hacking tools that can break into phones.
-Some companies like Zerodium and Crowdfence publicly offer millions of dollars for zero-click exploits.
+Some companies including Zerodium and Crowdfence publicly offer millions of dollars for zero-click exploits.

 NSO Group is the focus of the recent exposés by a media consortium that reported the company's spyware tool Pegasus was used in 37 instances of successful or attempted phone hacks of business executives, human rights activists and others, according to The Washington Post.